 Wacom tablet settings for Cintiq 12WX

 One which I have thought about would be to use the Hue/Saturation/Luminosity setting but haven’t tried that yet.
-Could be effective and fast but I dunno.
+It could be effective and fast but I dunno.
 It is always one’s preferences and what one is used to do.

 So it is up to you how you set-up your working space.
 Decide what things you want to do in what way.